thelifeisimple/frankenstein_selenium_nodejs/README.md

 ## Installation

 Use the package manager [npm](https://www.npmjs.com/) to install module.
-Note: the module you need to find in package.json
+Note: the module you need to find are package.json

 ```bash
 npm init